 THE JEANNE CLERY DISCLOSURE OF CAMPUS SECURITY POLICY AND CRIME STATISTICS ACT afford the victims of campus sexual assault certain basic rights.
 Amendments in 1998 added new categories to the crime statistics, an obligation to report statistics for public property in and immediately adjacent to the campus, a geographic breakdown of statistics, and a daily public crime log for schools with a police or security department.
 The law was also amended to require the DOE to centrally collect the crime statistics and make them publicly available.
 The 1998 amendments also formally named the law in memory of Jeanne Clery.
+On March 7, 2014, President Obama signed a bill that reauthorized the Violence Against Women Act (VAWA).
+Included in the bill was the Campus Sexual Violence Elimination Act (Campus SaVE) which amended the Clery Act and affords additional rights to campus victims of sexual violence, dating and domestic violence, and stalking.

 This report provides information regarding our compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 The "Clery Bill" (H.R.3344, S.1925, and S.1930) was introduced in Congress on September 6, 1989, and was signed into law on November 8, 1990, by President George Bush as Title 2 of the "Student Right-To-Know and Campus Security Act."
-The bill

-The law was amended in 1992 to add a requirement that schools certain crimes when reported by a person to the UMaine Police Department or a campus official with significant responsibility for student and campus activities (Campus Security Authority or CSA).
-This report may also include certain crimes reported to the UMaine and/or Machias Police Departments as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime StatisticsAct of 1998 (as amended).
+The bill certain crimes when reported by a person to the UMaine Police Department or a campus official with significant responsibility for student and campus activities (Campus Security Authority or CSA).
+This report may also include certain crimes reported to the Orono and/or Machias Police Departments as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998 (as amended).